benjkent/JSONCleaner/README.md

 ﻿# JSONCleaner
-# Uses Regular Expression to find instances of
+# Uses Regular Expression to find instances of unwanted ( \ ) backslash escape characters found in JSON responses containing HTML formatted text.
 - \n
 - \ where they preceed another \
 - \ where they preceed /